biometryhub/IBS_conference/content/workshops.md

 <br><br>
 There are many LMM methods for QTL, GWAS and GS analysis.
 This course will provide a theoretical and computational introduction to the newly updated genetic analysis R package, <b>WGAIM</b>, that builds on the highly flexible LMM computational architecture of ASReml-R V4.
 The course will initially introduce LMM theory and the necessary extensions required for QTL, GWAS and GS analysis approaches.
 The functionality of the package will then be exemplified through a walk-through of the computational genetic analysis pipeline.
 Workshop participants will have a chance to gain hands on experience with the package features through practical sessions.
 A good working knowledge of R is assumed.

+{{% md %}}

+#### Instructor Bios
+Dr. Emi Tanaka has an extensive experience in using R and development of software.
+She has contributed to various R packages and extensions, including xaringan (html slides).
+Her hacking ability was praised by Dr. Yihui Xie (software engineer for RStudio, author of many R Markdown related package such as knitr, rmarkdown, xaringan and bookdown) on his [popular blog](https://yihui.name/en/2018/07/emi-tanaka/).
+She has given a number of tutorials and workshop related to the topics of this workshop.
+{{% /md %}}
 </td></tr>

 </tbody>